SEIR-7-06/installfest/environment-setup/node-express-stack.md

 #### Plan Overview

 1. Install Node.js, a platform for back-end web development with the JavaScript programming language.
-2. Install jshint and its Atom packages to get realtime JavaScript syntax hints.
-3. Install MongoDB, the database we'll use with our Node.js and Express stack.
+1. Install MongoDB, the database we'll use with our Node.js and Express stack.

 ## Node.js